 This section 4.55(2) modification has been assessed under the relevant provisions of Section 4.55 of the EP&A Act 1979 and the alterations to the approved development considered against the relevant considerations prescribed by Section 4.15 of the EP&A Act 1979.

-In view of the relevant considerations it is recommended that Council grant development consent to this section 4.55 modification subject to the recommended conditions of consent.
+In view of the relevant considerations it is recommended that the Development Assessment Committee grant development consent to this section 4.55 modification subject to the recommended conditions of consent.